gustavosvalentim/postpython/README.md

  Just export collection with Postman and use it with Postpython.
 - Postpython interprets `pm.environment.set()` function, so you can set your environment fine.
 - Postpython will interpret `jsonResponse` variable as the request response in JSON format.
+- Postpython have the ability to run your collection requests in a queue, returning only the response from the last request.

 ## Why user Postpython instead of Postman collection runner?
 - With postpython, you write your own script.
 But collection runner just turns all your requests one by one.